-Altogether, there are 4 Sahrawi refugee camps in Algeria, all named after specific locations inside the occupied territory.
+Altogether, there are five Saharawi refugee camps, all named after specific locations inside the occupied territory.
 In each of the camps one generally finds that the inhabitants come from the same areas in the occupied territory.

 The refugee camps can not offer the younger generation any further education.
 For that reason a few thousand students live in various other countries in North Africa, as well as in Southern Europe and on Cuba.
 In Norway there are only a few dozens Sahrawis.
 There are two students currently studying at Red Cross United World Colleges at Fjaler in West Norway.

 Since 1975, three quarters of the territory of Western Sahara has been occupied by Morocco.
 A majority of the population is still living in refugee camps in Algeria.
 Those who remained in their homeland are subjected to serious harassment from the Moroccan occupiers.
 For more than 40 years the Sahrawis have been waiting for the fullfilment of their legitimate right to self-determination.